san5kriti/BasicPythonProjects/README.md

 Tips for Beginners
 Set Up Your Environment: Make sure you have Python installed on your system.
 You can download it from the official Python website.
 Additionally, you may want to set up a virtual environment to manage dependencies for your projects. https://www.python.org/downloads/

-Read and Follow Documentation: Each project in this repository comes with its own README file or documentation.
-Be sure to read through these files to understand the purpose of the project and how to run it.

 Practice Regularly: Coding is a skill best improved with practice.
 Regularly work on different projects and exercises to build your understanding and confidence.